 Carolina Breast Friends reached out to Apparo for support updating their antiquated telephone system, so that they could provide a higher level of service to Survivors.

 The Carolina Breast Friends (CBF) team was using dial up phones and direct lines with the ability to transfer calls, requiring walking through the Pink House to physically hand off the telephone.
 They did not have conference call or remote voicemail abilities.
 Though the generosity of a sponsorship from Novant Health and a corporate volunteer team from Rodgers Builders, CBF has received the support they need.

-The project involved an assessment of CBF’s current phone technology infrastructure and determining what hardware and wiring was needed to support a new phone system.
+The volunteers assessed CBF’s current phone technology infrastructure and determining the hardware and wiring that was needed to support a new phone system.
 This included vetting telephony providers and gathering quotes.
-The volunteers ultimately negotiated with the current phone and internet system provider and got the necessary service at a reduced rate (saving more than $80/month).
+The volunteers ultimately negotiated with the current phone and internet system provider and got the necessary service at a reduced rate.

-After deciding to stay with the current provider, the volunteer team helped CBF configure their phone service provider for the new services provided and installed a phone system and updated wiring.
+The volunteer team helped CBF configure their phone service provider for the new services provided and installed a phone system and updated wiring.
 They also assisted the staff with setting up their own portals, including remote voicemail and an auto attendant.
-Now, staff don’t need to be in the office to hear and respond to a voicemail.